Favorite authors can sometimes deliver a lot more than just a great book or series.

 Availability: extremely rare, at least for ownable/personal copies — although the less picky can with certainty read or xerox the above-mentioned Japan Foundation copy.
 For those unable to travel and/or those who want to read something from the book right now, Koe Magazine several years ago reprinted, courtesy of Tim Harris, what is arguably the book’s single best essay: Snow Devils.

-(As for the remaining essays, after 35 long years they are finally due to be widely released, later this year or early next year, courtesy of good old Tim Harris again, who has included them in his upcoming anthology of Booth’s collected and unpublished work.
+(As for the remaining essays, after 35 long years they are finally due to be widely released, later this year or early next year, courtesy of good old Tim Harris again, who has included them in his upcoming anthology of Booth’s uncollected and unpublished work.
 More on that act of literary justice, below.)

 4. The Roads to Sata (1985)